avermeulen/pet-walk-survey/readme.md

 To make the PetWalkSurvey screens logic testable we need to create a Factory Function that can do four things:

 * Record when a dog was walked
-* Record when a car was walked
+* Record when a cat was walked
 * Answer how many dogs was walked
 * Answer how many cats was walked